 The estimated viewing dates are based on data collected in previous years, especially latest years 2016 and 2017, by the Japan Weather Association.

-The 2018 sakura season is expected to be a little earlier both in central and southern Japan.
+The 2018 sakura season happened a little earlier both in central and southern Japan.

 Although most flowers have fallen in Tokyo, Osaka, and Kyoto, you can still see the full bloom in Nagano (until around April 10th), and the Tohoku region.
 Check again soon for updated information on your region of interest.